-The Research Ombudsman (appointed by the DFG) is directly available to all scientists, regardless of any involvement of the DFG, to provide advice and support on questions of good scientific practice and its possible violations through scientific dishonesty.
+The Ombuds Committee for scientific integrity in Germany (appointed by the German Research Foundation DFG) is directly available to all scientists, regardless of any involvement of the DFG, to provide advice and support on questions of good scientific practice and its possible violations through scientific dishonesty.
 This body of volunteers was established in accordance with a recommendation by the Commission on Professional Self-regulation in Science, and sees itself as an institution for advice and mediation.

-Scientists are free to contact either one of the Ombudspersons of UFZ or the Research Ombudsman.
+Scientists are free to contact either one of the Ombudspersons of UFZ or the German Research Ombudsman.